armory/docs/content/en/docs/armory-admin/Secrets/secrets-aws-sm.md

 You can configure AWS Secrets Manager as a secrets engine for Spinnaker.
 See the AWS Secrets Manager [User Guide](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) for how to set up AWS Secrets Manager,

 ## Authorization
-Remember to run the Operator (or Halyard's daemon) and Spinnaker services with IAM roles that allow them to read that content.
-An example of a policy that can be applied to the role is to allow for access to the SecretsManger and the KMS store
+Remember to run the Operator (or Halyard's daemon) and Spinnaker services with IAM roles that allow them to read the keys stored in the AWS Secrets Manager.
+An example of a policy that can be applied to the role is to allow for access to the AWS Secrets Manger and the KMS store
 ```json
   {
     "Version": "2012-10-17",